 Move over traditional hummus, make way for Lemon Beet Hummus With Poached Pistachios!
 Jackie Newgent‘s twist on the dip uses white beans to allow all flavors to shine through.
-Pair with sliced cucumbers, jicama, or whole grain pita chips.
+Pair with sliced cucumbers, jicama, or whole-grain pita chips.
 Enjoy as a sandwich condiment, too.

 Hannah Sunderani‘s Pink Pizza With Beet Hummus and Cauliflower Crust is topped with sliced avocado and arugula.
-Then, it’s sprinkled with chia, salt flakes, sesame seeds and coconut shavings.
+Then, it’s sprinkled with chia, salt flakes, sesame seeds, and coconut shavings.
 The combination is cosmic!
 The flavors are so creamy with the pink hummus with avocado pair, and the peppery arugula that gives a little crunch on top.
 It’s a match made in pink heaven.

 Source: Roasted Vegetable Rainbow Hummus

 We’ve all been seeing rainbow desserts popping everywhere this spring, but how about a savory dish with all the colors of the rainbow?
 Meet this Roasted Vegetable Rainbow Hummus by Adam Merrin and Ryan Alvarez.
-Not only does this creamy hummus contain all the colors of the rainbow, this recipe gives you six different flavors of hummus and each one is more delicious than the last.
+Not only does this creamy hummus contain all the colors of the rainbow, but this recipe also gives you six different flavors of hummus and each one is more delicious than the last.
 From a smoky purple chipotle to the yellow turmeric hummus, these dips are guaranteed to impress whoever tastes (or sees) them.

 Source: Fala Jala Hummus